devrnt/react-use-intercom/README.md

 **Remark** - if you want to pass custom properties, you should still use [snake_cased](https://en.wikipedia.org/wiki/Snake_case) keys.

+## Troubleshoot
+* I'm seeing "Please wrap your component with IntercomProvider.` in the console.
+> Make sure `IntercomProvider` is initialized before calling `useIntercom()`.
+You only need to initialize `IntercomProvider` once.
+It is advised to initialize `IntercomProvider` as high as possible in your application tree.

+> Make sure you aren't calling `useIntercom()` in the same component where you initialized `IntercomProvider`.

+* I'm seeing `Some invalid props were passed to IntercomProvider.
+Please check following props: [properties]` in the console.
+> Make sure you're passing the correct properties to the `IntercomProvider`.
+Check [IntercomProvider](#intercomprovider) to see all the properties.
+> Mind that all the properties in `react-use-intercom` are camel cased, except for the `customAttributes` property in the `boot` and `update` method from `useIntercom`.

 ## Advanced
 To reduce the amount of re-renders in your React application I suggest to make use of [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback)